 Step-by-Step Instructions

-- Step 2: Season: Stir in rice vinegar, sugar, and salt.
+- Season the rice: Stir in rice vinegar, sugar, and salt.
 Mix gently so it stays fluffy.

-- Step 3: Layer: Spread the rice in a baking dish and sprinkle furikake over the top.
+- Layer: Spread the rice in a baking dish and sprinkle furikake over the top.

-- Step 4: Mix the topping: In a bowl, combine canned tuna, Kewpie mayo, sriracha, sesame oil, soy sauce, cream cheese, and green onions.
+- Mix the topping: In a bowl, combine canned tuna, Kewpie mayo, sriracha, sesame oil, soy sauce, cream cheese, and green onions.

-- Step 5: Spread: Smooth the tuna mixture over the rice.
+- Spread: Smooth the tuna mixture over the rice.

-- Step 6: Bake: Roast at 400ยฐF for 10 minutes, until warm and lightly bubbly.
+- Bake: Roast at 400ยฐF for 10 minutes, until warm and lightly bubbly.

-- Step 7: Finish: Drizzle with eel sauce or sriracha mayo.
+- Finish: Drizzle with eel sauce or sriracha mayo.
 Add more furikake, pickled jalapeรฑos, or green onions.

-- Step 8: Serve: Scoop with toasted seaweed sheets.
+- Serve: Scoop with toasted seaweed sheets.
 Try not to eat the whole thing yourself.

-- Make the rice the night before โ just reheat slightly so it spreads easily.
+- Make the rice the night before โ store it covered in the fridge and let it come to room temperature or warm slightly before layering, so it spreads easily without tearing.

 How to Store Leftovers